d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 However, for most algorithms,
-we should expect our training error to be considerably lower, depending on the luck of the draw, even if we didn't have any features!
+we should expect our training error to be considerably lower, depending on the luck of the draw, even if we did not have any features!
 Consider the dataset {0, 1, 1, 1, 0, 1}.
 Our feature-less would have to fall back on always predicting the *majority class*, which appears from our limited sample to be *1*.